West Virginia Marijuana Laws

 Every effort to legalize marijuana in West Virginia before 2017 failed until February 2017, when Senator Ojeda sponsored Senate Bill 386 and introduced it in the Senate.
 In April 2017, Governor Jim Justice signed Senate Bill 386, creating the West Virginia Medical Cannabis Act and legalizing medical cannabis for individuals with certain debilitating medical conditions.
 The Medical Cannabis Act went into effect in July 2018.
 However, the legal sale of medical marijuana did not start until November 2021.
 SB 386 established the West Virginia Medical Marijuana Registry and initially intended for medical cannabis sales to begin in July 2019.
 For various reasons, including the lack of funding, sales did not start in 2019 as anticipated.

 Another setback that contributed to launching the West Virginia Medical Cannabis Program and legal sales of medical cannabis in 2019 was the unavailability of banking services for the program.
 In March 2019, the state governor signed House Bill 2583 to allow credit unions to bid for the state's account.
 The selected credit union was authorized to provide banking services to the West Virginia Medical Marijuana Program.
 Attempts to decriminalize cannabis in the state in 2019 failed.
 The legal sale of medical cannabis eventually began in November 2021.
 In January 2023, Senate Bill 167 was introduced by Senator Caputo.
 The bill seeks to legalize the use, sale, and production of recreational cannabis.
 It is currently pending at the Senate Judiciary Committee.
-A similar bill (HB 2091) was introduced in the West Virginia House on January 11, 2023.
-Sponsored by Delegate Walker, it was filed and then referred to the House Committee on Health and Human Resources.
+Two similar bills (HB 2091 and HB 4873) were introduced in the West Virginia House on January 11, 2023 and January 17, 2024 respectively.
+They are pending in the House Committee on Health and Human Resources.

 What are Restrictions on Cannabis in West Virginia?